Martha Graham Dance Company: Current company

 In recent years, Eilber has invited contemporary choreographers to contribute short pieces inspired by Graham’s "Lamentations" (1930).
 Participating artists include Yvonne Rainer, Lar Lubovitch, Liz Gerring, Richard Move, and Aszure Barton.

+In March and April 2026, to coincide with the Martha Graham Dance Company's 100th anniversary, PBS aired a two-part documentary entitled Martha Graham Dance Company: We Are Our Time, which took three years of behind-the-scenes filming with the company to produce.
+In 2025 the company announced a move to Times Square in the Paramount Building.